Interesting Facts for Kids

 Where is Suriname?
 Suriname located on the South American continent bordering the Atlantic Ocean.

-Suriname is the smallest country in South America.
-The capital city is Paramaribo.
+Suriname is the smallest independent country in South America.
+The capital city is called Paramaribo.

 Below you see a map of Suriname with the neighbouring countries Guyana to the West, French Guiana to the East, Brazil in the South and the Atlantic Ocean in the North.